avmistry3/Finalproj-FlipkartMobiles/README.md

             Data Quality Check: Before we enrich the data, there will be a data quality check done. quality check, Data enrichment will be done.
 This will enhance the dataset with additional information.
             Following that, data aggregation will be done.
-Here the data is

 5. Consumption: The data is loaded back into BigQuery, completing the pipeline.